-a.
-Its disadvantage is that two embrasure approaches are necessary rather than a single common embrasure for both clasps.
+• Its disadvantage is that two embrasure approaches are necessary rather than a single common embrasure for both clasps.

-3. Half-and-half Clasp
+3. Half-and-half Clasp:

-- a.
-It is consists of a circumferential retentive arm arising from one direction and a reciprocal arm arising from another. - b.
-The second arm must arise from a second minor connector, and this arm is used with or without an auxiliary occlusal rest. - c.
-Reciprocation arising from a second minor connector usually can be accomplished with a short bar or with an auxiliary occlusal rest, thereby avoiding so much tooth coverage. - d.
-There is little justification for the use of the half-and-half clasp in bilateral extension base partial dentures.
+- It is consists of a circumferential retentive arm arising from one direction and a reciprocal arm arising from another. - The second arm must arise from a second minor connector, and this arm is used with or without an auxiliary occlusal rest. - Its design was originally intended to provide dual retention, a principle that should be applied only to unilateral partial denture design.

+- Reciprocation arising from a second minor connector usually can be accomplished with a short bar or with an auxiliary occlusal rest, thereby avoiding so much tooth coverage. - There is little justification for the use of the half-and-half clasp in bilateral extension base partial dentures.

-4. Reverse-action clasp (Hairpin)
+4. Reverse-action clasp (Hairpin):

-- a.
-Ring clasp or bar clasp can be used with the same result getting from reverseaction clasp. - b.
-The upper part of the arm of this clasp should be considered a minor connector, giving rise to the tapered lower part of the arm.
+- Ring clasp or bar clasp originating on the opposite side of the tooth can be used with the same result getting from reverse- action clasp. - The upper part of the arm of this clasp should be considered a minor connector, giving rise to the tapered lower part of the arm.
 Therefore only the lower part of the arm should be flexible.
-With the retentive portion beginning beyond the turn, only the lower part of the arm should flex over the height of contour to engage a retentive undercut. - c.
-The bend that connects the upper and lower parts of the arm should be rounded to prevent stress accumulation and fracture of the arm at the bend.
+With the retentive portion beginning beyond the turn, only the lower part of the arm should flex over the height of the contour to engage a retentive undercut. - The bend that connects the upper and lower parts of the arm should be rounded to prevent stress accumulation and fracture of the arm at the bend.

-Advantage
+Advantage:

-a.
-Clasp arm is designed to permit engaging a proximal undercut (undercut adjacent to edentulous space) from an occlusal approach.
+• Clasp arm is designed to permit engaging a proximal undercut (undercut adjacent to edentulous space) from an occlusal approach.

-- a.
-Esthetically objectionable when use on anterior abutment. - b.
-The clasp covers considerable tooth surface and may trap debris.
+- Esthetically objectionable when using an anterior abutment. - The clasp covers a considerable tooth surface and may trap debris. - Almost impossible to adjust. - Difficult to fabricate. - Insufficient flexibility on short crowns due to insufficient clasp arm length.

-- a.
-When a proximal undercut must be used on a posterior abutment and when tissue undercuts, tilted teeth, or high tissue attachments prevent the use of a bar clasp arm. - b.
-When lingual undercuts may prevent the placement of a supporting strut (of ring clasp) without tongue interference.
+- When a proximal undercut must be used on a posterior abutment and when tissue undercuts, tilted teeth or high tissue attachments prevent the use of a bar clasp arm. - When lingual undercuts may prevent the placement of a supporting strut (of ring clasp) without tongue interference. - May be used on abutments of tooth-supported dentures when proximal undercut lies below the point of origin of the clasp.